braze-inc/braze-docs/_docs/_user_guide/engagement_tools/campaigns/building_campaigns/delivery_types/triggered_delivery/campaign_connector.md

 These delivery rules are particularly pertinent if you are targeting users who are enrolled in a control group, receive an email or receive a push notification.
 Because users will be enrolled in the control group as soon as you publish the original campaign, you must publish the follow-on campaign before you publish the original campaign.
 Similarly, if you publish the original campaign before the follow-on campaign, many users may receive your email and/or push notification before the follow-on campaign is published.

-## How to use the campaign connector feature
+## How to use the Campaign Connector feature

-### Step 1: create a new campaign
+### Step 1: Create a new campaign

 Compose the messages that you wish to send to your users.
 You can select a classic campaign or a single channel campaign, depending on your use case.

-### Step 2: select interaction and target campaign
+### Step 2: Select interaction and target campaign

 You can target users who interact with an active campaign, or users who interact with an active News Feed Card.

 #### Targeting users who interact with a campaign

-Select [action-based delivery][7] and add the "Interact with Campaign" trigger.
+Select [Action-Based Delivery][7] and add the "Interact with Campaign" trigger.
 Then, choose the trigger interaction.
 Next, you’ll select the active campaign that you’d like to target.

 ![Interact with Campaign][4]

-#### Targeting users who interact with a news feed card
+#### Targeting users who interact with a News Feed card

-Select action-based delivery and add the "Interact with Card" trigger.
+Select **Action-Based Delivery** and add the "Interact with Card" trigger.
 Then choose whether you’d like to target users who view a News Feed Card or users who click a News Feed Card.
 Select the active News Feed Card that you’d like to target.

 ![Interact With Card][5]

-### Step 3: set schedule delay and add exceptions if necessary
+### Step 3: Set schedule delay and add exceptions if necessary

 If you choose to set a schedule delay, you can add an exception to the trigger action.
 For example, you might want to resend an email campaign to users who did not open the original e-mail.
 In this scenario, you can choose "Received e-mail" as the trigger and set a schedule delay of one week.
 Then you can add "Open e-mail" as an exception.
 Now, you’ll resend the email to users who did not open the original email within a week of receiving it.